-Ben Byram-Wigfield has a special interest in researching and editing 16th and 18th century sacred music.
-He was a chorister at King's College, Cambridge, a Lay-Clerk of Gloucester Cathedral and now sings as a tenor.
-His article detailing the research into his edition of the original version of the Allegri Miserere was published in the UK Musical Times in August 1997.
+Ben Byram-Wigfield is a music researcher and publisher.
+His company, Ancient Groove Music, specializes in producing editions of rare 16th, 17th and 18th-century sacred music.
+He was a chorister at King's College, Cambridge, a Lay-Clerk of Gloucester Cathedral and now sings as a tenor in London.
+His article detailing the research into his edition of an authentic version of the Allegri Miserere was published in the UK Musical Times in August 1997.

 Becca Byram-Wigfield is a rhythm and blues vocalist, composer, arranger, and specializes in unique analogue programming and soundscape.
 Whilst a choral scholar at Clare College, Cambridge, Becca travelled back and forth to London to play in a jazz quartet.
 She moved to New York City in 1995 and acquired a reputation in the music industry for her knowledge and expertise with a number of vintage keyboards and synthesizers, including Wurlitzers, Fender Rhodes, and the Hammond B-3 organ.She spent a year as the Assistant Musical Director on NBC's Saturday Night Live and her songs have appeared in such films as Coyote Ugly, The Heartbreakers, Any Given Sunday and Sweet November.
 In addition to her own release, Becca's Smoke and Candy Store, she has written songs for Jennifer Lopez (Only When I Dance), Dead Presidents (Round and Round) and No Mercy (This is My Promise to You).
 Becca has also opened an English teashop in Massachusetts called the Queen of Cups Tearoom (find it on Facebook), and writes articles and blogs on this subject.
 A cookbook is soon to be published from the best recipes of the tearoom.